 After playing at this level for a while (days, weeks…) begin playing “Level 2”, as described below:

-Draw a card and make a mistake on the direction stated on the card (same as Level 1), but this time the players also draw from a second pile of cards.
+LEVEL 2: Draw a card and make a mistake on the direction stated on the card (same as Level 1), but this time the players also draw from a second pile of cards.
 These cards are called Correction Direction Cards and contain one of these three directions: Correct it now, Correct it later, and Ask for help.

-If a player draws the “Correct it later” card, with the help of the teacher or parent, they can insert it into his or her personal daily schedule (or list of what is happening today) to show exactly when during the day to correct the mistake.
+Correct it later: If a player draws the “Correct it later” card, with the help of the teacher or parent, they can insert it into his or her personal daily schedule (or list of what is happening today) to show exactly when during the day to correct the mistake.
 If he or she has a written schedule, simply write “Time to correct mistakes” into the schedule, later in the day.
-Establishing this routine (of making a time to correct mistakes) will be useful away from the game, when doing school work or homework, since you will be able to save all assignments with mistakes in a folder for the designated later time, and your child will not have to deal with them until the designated time.
+Establishing this routine (of making a time to correct mistakes) will be useful in daily life, when doing school work or homework, since you will be able to save all assignments with mistakes in a folder for the designated later time, and your child will not have to deal with them until the designated time.
 This will structure at time for this – making it easier to handle.

-If the player picks this card, he or she can refer to a list of phrases, each one cues him to ask for help with slightly different wording.
+Ask for help: If the player picks this card, he or she can refer to a poster or written list of phrases, each one cues him to ask for help with slightly different wording.
 He chooses one to use and then asks his teacher or parent for help.
 (Examples of possible wording that can be chosen, are: “Please help me with ______.”
 “Can you help me with _____ please?”
 “I need some help please.”
 “Help me correct this mistake please.”)

-IMPORTANT: About the Situation Cards: The assigned situations- what the Situation Cards say – should be changed as time goes on, adding novelty and eventually more challenging situations.
+Important about the Situation Cards: The assigned situations- what the Situation Cards say – should be changed as time goes on, adding novelty and eventually more challenging situations.
 Remember, the first few weeks or so of playing the game involves already mastered skills (as described in Level 1).
-As your child finds it easier to make mistakes and enjoys the silliness and absurdity of the game, you can begin to include cards which describe slightly more difficult directions, until they include some situations where a real mistake would probably be made by the child.
+As your child finds it easier to make mistakes and enjoys the silliness and absurdity of the game, you can begin to include cards which describe slightly more difficult directions, until they include some situations where a real mistake might really be made by the child.
 This way, the child has practice with this routine of correcting mistakes – but now with a possible real mistake.
-However, since it is still part of the game, it may be easier for him or her to use this newly practiced skill of being okay with mistakes and corrections during the game.
+Since it is still part of the game, it may be easier for him or her to use this newly practiced skill of being okay with mistakes and correcting mistakes during the game.
 Eventually, the idea is to follow the routine in a real life situation, even when not formally playing the game.